milesgranger/brutus/README.md

 Under development.

 ---

 ### Intent

-Uses a central Flask/Gevent Server which is contacted by hungry worker processes looking for work.
+Uses a central Flask/Gevent Server which is contacted by hungry worker processes looking for jobs.

 Goal: